 30. Butterfly Fish

-These brightly colored fish can be found in coral reefs.
-There are 129 different kinds of butterfly fish.
-Many have eyespots just like butterflies!
-They use it to confuse predators.
-They also can mute their colors at night to help them hide.
+These brightly colored fish can be found in coral reefs of the Indian, Pacific, and Atlantic Oceans.
+There are 129 different kinds of butterfly fish and many of these beauties have eyespots just like butterflies!
+They use this to confuse predators and can also mute their colors at night to help them hide.

 Learn More: Animal Corner